rojuu/useful-dotfiles/README.md

-# useful-bashrc
+# useful-dotfiles

-Aliases I have found useful in my .bashrc
+Collection of useful things I like to have in my dotfiles.
+I try to keep things as simple as possible.